Historic Spacecraft Historic Spacecraft Logo

 PSLV-XL

-PSLV-XL includes an improved strap-on booster.
+PSLV-XL includes six improved strap-on boosters.

 A PSLV-XL rocket launched the Chandrayaan-1 lunar orbiter spacecraft on 22 October 2008.